-An in-depth study of advanced topics in immunology, primarily focusing on the genetics, mechanisms, and regulation of the immune system.
-Aspects of the immune response in a variety of disease conditions (infectious and non-infectious) will be discussed.
+This course is an in-depth study of advanced topics in immunology, primarily focusing on the genetics, mechanisms, and regulation of the immune system.
+Aspects of the immune response in a variety of disease conditions (infectious and non-infectious) are discussed.
 Prerequisite: MIC 310 and MIC 410/510, or equivalent.
-Offered Fall - Odd Numbered Years.
+Offered Spring - Even Numbered Years.